 We like to eat and drink whether it’s at high-end Michelin-starred restaurants or very casual places, and in very few cases, at national chain restaurants.
-We make an exception for Morton’s located in downtown San Jose, a high-end steakhouse chain that serves as one of our favorite watering holes prior to going to Sharks hockey game.
+We make an exception for Morton’s located in downtown San Jose, a high-end steakhouse chain that serves as one of our favorite watering holes prior to going to Sharks hockey games.
 In San Francisco, Morton’s is often maligned since garnering a zero-star review from Michael Bauer, the Chronicle’s food editor and reviewer in 2010 (the only one he has ever given).
 A recent survey also revealed that Morton’s is the favorite dining establishment for married people to take their lovers – in other words, the #1 spot for cheaters.
 We pay no mind to all this negativity because Morton’s in San Jose suits our purpose for pre- and sometimes post-Sharks games noshing.
 The NHL and the San Jose Sharks are just starting their season now so we’ll be spending some time here to get onto the proper hockey attitude adjustment, especially during their happy hour.
 We have never eaten in the dining room or tried any of their steaks so feel free to stop reading now if you are looking for the steakhouse experience.

 Most, if not all, Morton’s has a separate bar area refereed to as Bar 12-21.
 No, it’s not named for the hours they are opened (although it comes pretty close), but is named after the date that the first Morton’s in Chicago opened.
 Morton’s Bar 12-21 offers a more casual place to eat than the formal dining room; but more importantly, it offers excellent dual Happy Hour specials which run from 5:00 – 6:30 pm and again from 9:00 pm until closing — just the right hours to grab some drinks and bites before or after a Sharks game.
 We’re season-ticket holders, so we come here often and this post documents several visits.
 Happy Hour deals are plentiful where most of the dishes shown in this post are priced at $6 or $7, and the large Mortinis are priced at $8 – a relative bargain for the high steakhouse quality of food served.